 The Boy never ceases to amaze me.
 His day yesterday started with ours at 2.20am.
 He’s learnt these school holidays about cancer, morphine, the death rattle.
 He knows that the last senses to go are touch and hearing.
 He’s learnt about cremation and death certificates.
 He’s soaked up learning about stuff that, actually, you really don’t want a 10 year old to have to learn yet.
 As an only child The Boy often seems older than he is.
 We have never talked down to him and consequently he’s able to hold relatively adult conversations with a high level of understanding.
 Having a Mum who works in HR means he can talk about different personality types and he’s becoming more assertive at having courageous conversations!
 After seeing the remembrance globes at the funeral director’s yesterday he told us that he’d like to be cremated and not buried and “I don’t want to become a snow globe”.
 This was uttered not long after we called in at Subway and, upon being asked about how his day was he replied “Great thanks.
 Well, actually, my Grandad died today.
 That was horrible.
 But he’s in a better place now.
 I’d like BBQ sauce and aioli thanks”.
 I was torn between feeling like wetting my knickers with laughter and wanting to cry.

 Yesterday afternoon we turned our phones off.
 There’s only so many times you can repeat in a space of a few hours what happened at The End.
 Also the answer to “how are you?” is not a straightforward one for me to answer.
 Whilst it may seem I articulate myself well, expressing how I feel is not my preferred state.
 Is it my age?
 My half English-ness (stiff upper lip?) combined with my ENTP MBTI personality?
 Probably a combo of all of this!
 I’m cognisant being able to express how you feel is crucial to good mental health: So, this is a work in progress!
 Equally, the inevitable questions at this stage are: What happened?
 There’s only so many times you can repeat what happened at The End.
 It reminds me of Pregnancy FAQ’s.
-I used to feel like getting a t-shirt that said “’Currently X weeks.
+I used to feel like getting a t-shirt that said “‘Currently X weeks.
 Hating being pregnant.
 I know what sex the baby is but I’m not telling.
 Unplanned.
 First baby.
-No morning sickness, but it’s just shit.
+No morning sickness.
 Natural birth, but if drugs are required, sweet as”.

 Back to yesterday.
 Finally, technology free, we decided to hit the beach.
 I said to Dad’s partner “let’s go out, otherwise we’ll sit here and get morbid!”
 We went to Clark’s beach just out of Pukekohe and bought Trumpet ice creams along the way (Tip: It’s cheaper to buy a box of four Trumpets than three individually, you are welcome).
 Clark’s Beach is a great spot and the weather was glorious.
 Despite the low tide, we went for a paddle and it was amazing to feel the sand and shells beneath our feet and the sun on our face.
 You can see the planes take off from Auckland Airport in the distance.
 As an Air Force kid I have a thing about planes.
 I follow their flight path and I ponder….
 I wonder about the stories of the people on board (I’d love to go on a flight one day and journal where everyone is going and why!).
 The Boy spent an hour climbing a pohutukawa tree and shaking all the pollen out.
 He’s sneezing like a MoFo today.
 I’ll have to get him some antihistamine!
 Later, I nearly fell asleep in the sun.

 My high, and low yesterday was talking to my little brother Kev who lives in Boston.
 What a tough time for him to be so far away.
 He’s bit the bullet and is coming home to NZ for a few days and he’s on the plane right now (don’t worry, he’s not flying United and he sent me a photo to prove the plane had left!).
 I can’t wait for him to be here and I howled and distributed snot for miles when he said he was coming home.
-I don’t think the poor fucker couldn’t understand a word I said.
+I don’t think the poor thing could understand a word I said.
 So much for being the resilient big sister: Even big sisters need their baby brothers.
 Any innocent onlookers of our reunion at Auckland airport in the early hours of Friday morning best have tissues on standby.
 It’ll be a reunion that’ll knock the socks off the Heathrow reunion scenes on Love Actually.
 I’ll let you know if my makeup stands up to the imminent balling of my eyes out – as this would be great funeral makeup.
 [Note, someone messaged me last week and asked what makeup would be good for a funeral.
 I replied “waterproof mascara and eyeliner”.
 I never thought to say “I’ll let you know next week”).

 Speaking of funerals.
 I’ve spoken with a lot of people about this and, cut a long story short, this is something we all need to be talking about.
 Make your last wishes known.
 Your End might come quicker than you think – I’ve lost friends suddenly in the past few years.
 Few of us know when our time runs out.
 If it happens, trust me, the last thing your family need at that time is making decisions about what to do.
 Dad took care of all of this – his Air Force administration skills were used to the full force and this enabled us to take time to take much needed time out yesterday.